If Only For That One Weakness: The Achilles Heel in Disney Characters – Part Two

 Image: Disney

-Walt Disney was never a great businessman.
+Walt Disney was not great businessman early in his career.
 This one shortcoming in an otherwise brilliant mind is what cost Walt his Oswald the Lucky Rabbit character (and half his early animation staff) to Charles Mintz in 1928.
 Walt’s “Sticktoitiveness” allowed him to start over and keep pushing.
 His brother Roy, on the other hand, was not the most imaginative man, but he had a keen business sense.
 Walt and Roy’s strengths complimented each other, and as a team they overcame their individual weaknesses to accomplish amazing things.
 Well done, Disney brothers!

 There you have it – a diagnosis of some of Disney’s well known Achilles Heels.
 Did we catch your favorite character in our list?
 Are there any characters you think we missed?
-Let us know with a comment below.
+Let us know with a message of social.

-If you enjoyed this article, please feel free to share it with friends using one of the buttons below (or by copying/pasting the URL for this post).
+If you enjoyed this article, please feel free to share it with friends.

 Follow Facts and Figment